-FHFA has determined that the activities set forth below are extra credit-eligible activities.
-An Enterprise will be eligible for a 5 percent upward adjustment if the Enterprise undertakes at least one of these eligible activities and achieves a cumulative impact score of at least 80 points13 according to the criteria in Appendix B (meaning that the sum of the impact scores assigned to objectives for a single extra credit-eligible activity equals at least 80 points).
+FHFA has determined that the activities set forth

+below are extra credit-eligible activities.
+An Enterprise will be eligible for a 5 percent upward adjustment if the Enterprise undertakes at least one of these eligible activities and achieves a cumulative impact score of at least 80 points 13 according to the criteria in Appendix B (meaning that the sum of the impact scores assigned to objectives for a single extra credit-eligible activity equals at least 80 points).
+If applicable, impact scores for objectives that FHFA agrees are infeasible will be counted towards the cumulative impact score.